Estimates of Dirichlet heat kernels for unimodal L\'evy processes with low intensity of small jumps: Boundary Harnack principle with explicit decay

 \section{Boundary Harnack principle with explicit decay}

-In this section, we investigate the boundary behaviour of the process via the renewal function $V$ of $Y$.
-Throughout this section, we assume that condition {\bf (B)} holds.
+In this section, we investigate the boundary behaviour of the process via the renewal function $V$ of $Y$ and the tail of its L\'evy measure.
+Throughout this section, we assume that {\bf (B)} holds.
 For an open set $D\subset \R^d$, the first exit time is denoted by $\tau_D:=\inf\{t>0: \, Y_t\notin D\}$.
 We give the probabilistic definition of a (regular) harmonic function.